Oklahoma St. coach Gundy gets salary boost to $7.5 million

 - Mike GundyCollege Football Coach

-STILLWATER, Okla.
-(AP) Oklahoma State has boosted football coach Mike Gundy's salary to $7.5 million for the 2022 calendar year.
+STILLWATER, Okla. – Oklahoma State has boosted football coach Mike Gundy‘s salary to $7.5 million for the 2022 calendar year.

 The school’s Board of Regents approved a $1 million increase in annual compensation and a $1 million annual retention bonus over each of the next five years.
 Other terms of his existing contract, including the $125,000 annual escalator and the annual one-year extension, will remain in place.